mac799l/drone-swarm-simulation/README.md

 Before testing scripts and commands in the field (with real, and expensive, drones), it is possible to test in virtual environments and simulated vehicles first.
 The end goal is to test scripts, code, and techniques in a safe and easily replicable environment - which are then usable in the real world with actual drones.
 To that end, this guide will follow the process of getting a simple virtual environement and drone setup working using Ardupilot SITL and Gazebo-Harmonic.
 > Note: this guide specifically uses drone models, but other vehicle types can be set up in a similar way.

+This guide was created as part of my Summer 2025 Engineering Undergraduate Research Fellowship at the University of Kentucky at the Secure Decentralized Systems Laboratory under the supervision of Dr. Yang Xiao.

 ## Conceptual Plan
 This guide aims to complete the following tasks:
 * Simulate the drone controller of an arbitrary number of drones.